 Hello dear Erstis,

 In cooperation with the Faculty VII of the TU Berlin (GKWI) we, the student council team, organise the orientation days at our faculty every semester.
-Unfortunately, due to the current situation, we can only hold the orientation days in a modified form, mainly online.
-To our great regret, the Erstifahrt will not be able to take place at all.

 This semester, students of the Industrial Engineering and Management programme at the TU Berlin will start at Faculty VII: